Skip to navigation Skip to content

 Go to the Interactions menu option and select search.

-Locate the staff member and call to evaluate.
+Locate the staff member and interaction to evaluate.

 Select the start time hyperlink to expand the interaction and display the evaluation form.

-For help with locating and listening to calls, see the Service Delivery Quality Centre.
+For help with locating and listening to interactions, see Service Delivery Quality and Evaluation > Quality Contact Framework site.

 Go to Step 4.